alanpich/tvImagePlus/core/components/imageplus/docs/mkdocs/examples.md

 &processTVs=`name_of_your_tv`
 ```

-In the chunk you could use the placeholder `[[+tv.name_of_your_tv]]` if the Output Type of the TV is set to ImagePlus.
-Without additional changes, the placeholder contains the raw url to the cropped image.
+In the template chunk of getResources/pdoResources you could use the placeholder `[[+tv.name_of_your_tv]]` if the Output Type of the TV is set to ImagePlus.
+Without additional changes, the placeholder contains the url to the cropped image.

 ### Using the ImagePlus Snippet inside getResources/pdoResources template chunk

-In your template chunks for getResources/pdoResources calls, you need to add one parameter so that the ImagePlus snippet knows the origin ID to pull data from:
+In your template chunk for getResources/pdoResources, you need to add one parameter so that the ImagePlus snippet knows the origin ID to pull data from:

 ```
  &docid=`[[+id]]`